 Johnson defied an act of Congress, albeit one that probably wouldn’t receive much attention in post-Restoration America.
 But he did and he was impeached by the House.

-Is anyone of the mind that those crimes are worse than a president making deals with the Ukraine to dig up information on a political opponent?
+Is anyone of the mind that those crimes are worse than a president making deals with Ukraine to dig up information on a political opponent?
 To the point that a president with a proclivity for cozying up with oppressive foreign powers shouldn’t be examined?
-Impeachment is a phase, that is all, but it is a necessary phase to calibrate accountability in our elected officials.
+Impeachment in the House is one phase, that is all, but it is necessary to calibrate accountability in our elected officials.

 If you are a Trump supporter, and you truly believe in his innocence, then why aren’t you saying “Bring in on!
 This is how America works!

-In fact, why aren’t you saying “Thank you, Democrats, for doing the heavy lifting.
-Thank you for reminding us to live by the charter we profess to cherish”?
+In fact, why aren’t you saying “Thank you for reminding us to live by the charter we profess to cherish”?